eluv-io/content-bitcode/examples/README.md

 ## Fabric Response

 Creating the fabric response is relatively simple thanks in part to the BitCodeCallContext's make_error and make_success methods.
-They each take a respective error of nlohmann::json for input.
+They each take a respective error oo nlohmann::json for input.
 In the case of success, we merely return a json result set consisting of the state and a new pair of contestants.
 In the case of a round change, (*eg round of 16 to round of 8*) the result would have the new round video to enable transition.
 Finally, at the end there can be only one winner which is announced in its own json result.
-The method urls handles all of the results except for the winner which is calculated in do_challenge itself.
+The method **urls** handles all of the results except for the winner which is calculated in do_challenge itself.

 below is a snippet from the urls method where the rsult json is calculated and returned.
 ```c++